loot/loot.github.io/Masterlist-Editing.md

 ### General Hints

 * Only make edits/additions you're confident about - otherwise discuss on the Bethsoft forum threads or via Private Message.
 You can also create an issue in the masterlist repository's issue tracker.
 * Check out the masterlists and become familiar with the comments and categorisations therein.
-See the `docs/BOSS Masterlist Syntax.html` file in the `boss-code` repository for the details.
+See the [Metadata Syntax](http://boss-developers.github.io/docs/BOSS%20Metadata%20Syntax.html) document for the details.
 * Make as many silent comments as you want within the masterlists - it doesn't hurt (within reason).
 * Use blank lines to separate mods that are grouped together or where it helps readability.
 * Test your changes before uploading them, to make sure you didn't make any syntax mistakes.
 This is best done by running your edited masterlist through BOSS - make sure to first disable masterlist updating though, or else BOSS may overwrite your edited one with the latest in the repository!